Book

 Evening & Sunset Shoots

 My favorite time to shoot is right before sunset, through sunset, and into the night.
 Again, Golden Hour is just before sunset, when your photos can have that soft golden tone.
 Once that hour is up, we have the sunset itself.
-When there are high clouds in the sky, you're in for an extremely colorful sunset!
-Clouds can add so much to a landscape shot by adding different feelings and sections of light with color variations.
-Colors can range from yellow to orange, to red and pink and purple as the sun continues to set.
-Once the sun disappears, we can marvel at the night sky above us.
-This is a discussion for another time.
-Stay tuned for that!
+When there are high clouds in the sky, you're in for an extremely colorful scene!
+Clouds can add so much to a landscape so don't be disappointed if you're shooting on an overcast day.

-One thing that’s great about photography, is it plays to everyone's personal preference.
-I might not like shooting at a certain time of day or with a certain style, but it doesn’t mean someone else won’t like that.
-Photography is about getting creative with subjects and landscapes.
-Getting a lower, or higher angle instead of straight on gives a different perspective and a different feeling.
-The same goes for adding subjects or focal points in your image.
-Regardless of the time of day, you’ll always be able to get creative with whatever you’re shooting.
+The great thing about photography, is that it plays to everyone's preference.
+I might not like shooting at a certain time of day or in a certain style, but it doesn’t mean someone else won’t like it or produce beautiful art with that.
+Photography is about getting creative with your subject.

 Related Partners